Curtis Harrington

-Gene Curtis Harrington (September 17, 1926 - May 6, 2007) was an American film and television director, screenwriter, and producer.
+Gene Curtis Harrington (September 17, 1926 - May 6, 2007) was an American film and television director, screenwriter, producer, and occasional actor.
 He emerged in the experimental film scene of the 1940s and ‘50s, notably as a collaborator of Kenneth Anger, before becoming a director of mainstream horror films and television series.

-He is considered one of the forerunners to New Queer Cinema.
-The Harvard Film Archive referred to him as “among the most wholly original directors to work in the Hollywood studio system.”
+The Harvard Film Archive referred to Harrington as “among the most wholly original directors to work in the Hollywood studio system,” and Screen Slate called him "a cinematic jack of all trades."
+He is also considered one of the forerunners to New Queer Cinema.

-Early life
+Early life and education

 Harrington was born on September 17, 1926, in Los Angeles, the son of Isabel (Dorum) and Raymond Stephen Harrington, and grew up in Beaumont, California.
 His first cinematic endeavors were amateur films he made while still a teenager.
-At age 16, in 1942, he directed and co-starred in a (9 minute) short version of Edgar Allan Poe's The Fall of the House of Usher.
+At age 16, in 1942, he directed and co-starred in a short version of Edgar Allan Poe's The Fall of the House of Usher.

 Harrington attended Occidental College and the University of Southern California, then graduated from the University of California, Los Angeles, with a degree in film studies.

 Career

 Experimental filmmaker

 He began his career as a film critic, writing a book on Josef von Sternberg in 1948.
-He directed several avant-garde short films in the 1940s and 1950s, including Fragment of Seeking, Picnic, and The Wormwood Star (a film study of the artwork of Marjorie Cameron which was filmed at the home of multi-millionaire art collector Edward James).
+An early protege of Maya Deren, he directed several avant-garde short films in the 1940s and 1950s, including Fragment of Seeking, Picnic, and The Wormwood Star (a film study of the artwork of Marjorie Cameron which was filmed at the home of multi-millionaire art collector Edward James).
 Cameron also co-starred in his subsequent film Night Tide (1961) with Dennis Hopper.
 Harrington worked with Kenneth Anger, serving as a cinematographer on Anger's Puce Moment and acting in Inauguration of the Pleasure Dome (1954) (he played Cesare, the somnambulist).

 Harrington had links to Thelema shared with his close associates Kenneth Anger and Marjorie Cameron who frequently acted in his films.

-Harrington was the driving force in rediscovering the original James Whale version of The Old Dark House (1932, Universal Pictures).
-Although the rights to the original story had been sold to Columbia Pictures for a remake, he persuaded George Eastman House to preserve it.
-On the Kino International DVD, there is a filmed interview of Harrington's explaining why and how this came about (the contract stipulated that they were allowed to save the film only, not release it, essentially to prove that there was no profit motive).
-Harrington was an advisor on Bill Condon's Gods and Monsters (1998), about the last days of director James Whale, and Harrington had known Whale at the end of his life.
-Harrington also has a cameo in the film.